microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person-card.md

 ## Setup for Teams integrations

-The Person-Card component allows the user to contact the target person, including Teams chat.
-If using the component inside a Teams tab app, you can ensure that the component deep links directly to chat instead of opening a browser window by setting the `microsoftTeamsLib` in the `TeamsProvider`.
+The Person-Card component allows the user to contact the target person, including via Teams chat.
+If using the component inside a Teams tab app, you can ensure that the component deep links directly to chat instead of opening a browser window by setting the `microsoftTeamsLib` in `TeamsProvider`.

 If the Person-Card component is unable to detect the Teams lib, the component will attempt to open the Teams web client instead.